-The Invercargill City Council this month launches an event to help the city centre to shine!
+The Invercargill City Council launches an event this weekend to help the city centre to shine!

-Business owners, volunteers and residents are being encouraged to get involved in the first Rev Up of the inner-city.
-It will be held on the weekend of 27-28 January, just in time to show the world how great the city centre is before visitors arrive for the Burt Munro Challenge.
+Business owners, volunteers and residents will be involved in the first Rev Up of the inner-city on Saturday, 27 January and Sunday, 28 January – just in time to show how great the city centre is before visitors start to arrive for the Burt Munro Challenge.

-Leading up to the Rev Up there will be several open days at the former ASB Bank building on Esk Street, which has been transformed into Rev Up Headquarters.
-Dates for pop-up shops at Rev Up HQ (all from 11.30am to 1.30pm):
+Leading up to the Rev Up there were several open days at the former ASB Bank building on Esk Street, which has been transformed into Rev Up Headquarters.

 “It’s time for us all to work together to give the community and visitors a beautiful place where they will want to spend their time and money,” Ms Graber said.
 “This is something I hope all of Invercargill will get behind to support.
 It’s time for us to start showing more pride in our city centre.”

 Letters have been sent to all businesses in the area, asking owners to:

 - Identify what help they needed to help beautify their premises

 - Commit to the Rev Up and maintain the standards achieved

 - Consider if they could volunteer their own time to help out